mmartinello/patroni-docker/README.md

 * `pgcron`: pg_cron
 * `pgcron-postgis`: pg_cron and PostGIS
 * `pgcron-pgrouting`: pg_cron and pgRouting
+* ...

 If image variant is not specified, no additional extensions are installed.

+The `latest` tag does not contain any additional extensions.

 All images are based on Debian 12 Bookworm.